The Power of Civic Engagement—Across Campus, Within Communities, Beyond Borders

 AAC&U is pleased to present this Symposium with our key national partners in Civic Engagement.

-Mutually Beneficial Ethical Engagement Between a University and the Community
+Mutually Beneficial Democratic Engagement Between Universities and their Communities

 Nancy Cantor—Chancellor of Rutgers University–Newark—is recognized nationally and internationally as an advocate for re-emphasizing the public mission of colleges and universities, both public and private, viewing them not as traditional "ivory towers," but as anchor institutions that collaborate with partners from all sectors of the economy to fulfill higher education’s promise as an engine of discovery, innovation, and social mobility.